Semiparametric inference of effective reproduction number dynamics from wastewater pathogen surveillance data: The effective reproduction number of SARS-CoV-2 in Los Angeles, CA

-Wastewater data were collected from the Joint Water Pollution Control Plant (JWPCP), one of the largest wastewater treatment plants in Los Angeles County.
+Wastewater data was collected from the Joint Water Pollution Control Plant (JWPCP), one of the largest wastewater treatment plants in Los Angeles County.
 The plant serves 4.8 million people across Los Angeles County.
 The data, reported as viral gene copies per ml of wastewater determined by quantitative PCR, were collected from the 24-hour composite wastewater influent samples at irregular, but approximately two-day intervals, and usually three replicates were reported for each sample \citep{song2021detection}.
 We excluded two days (7/7/21 and 8/23/21) as outliers, as the reported concentrations dropped by at least two orders of magnitude compared to the concentrations of the closest previous and subsequent observed days.
 Cases during the same period in Los Angeles County are available from the California Open Data Portal \citep{caopendata}.
 The available data from cases and wastewater are visualized in Figure \ref{fig:la_data}.
-Note that the two data sets are not perfectly comparable, as the cases are recorded for all of Los Angeles County, not just the population served by the JWPCP plant.
+The cases are recorded for all of Los Angeles County, not just the population served by the JWPCP plant.
 We re-scaled the cases by a factor of 0.48 to partially account for this, as there are about 10 million people in Los Angeles County in total.
-Priors for the EIRR-ww and EIR-cases model were the same as those used in the simulation, except for the priors on the initial conditions and initial $R_{t}$ (see Appendix Section \ref{la_init_conds}).
+Priors for the EIRR-ww and EIR-cases model were the same as those used in the simulation, except for the priors on the initial conditions and initial $R_{t}$ (see Web Section A.2.10).
 For the \citet{huisman2022wastewater} method, we used the same shedding load profile calculated for the simulated data sets, but used the mean and and standard deviation of the generation time distribution of SARS-CoV-2 calculated by \citet{Sender2021}.
 The posterior estimate of $R_{t}$ (from left to right) of the \citet{huisman2022wastewater} method, the EIR-cases model and the EIRR-ww model are shown in Figure \ref{fig:la_rt}.
 For additional comparisons, we used two branching process models, the Rt-estim-gamma model fit to cases and total number of diagnostic tests \citep{goldstein2022incorporating} and another model fit to cases using the \texttt{epidemia} package \citep{epidemia_paper,epidemia}.
-These are visualized along with the EIR-cases and EIRR-ww models in Figure \ref{fig:app_la_rt}.
+For more details on these models, see Web Section A.1.7.
+Posteriors from these models, along with the EIR-cases and EIRR-ww models are shown in in Figure A18.